ChadaBendriss/CSI3120A2/README.md

 - Ensure balanced parentheses, braces, brackets, and other symbols.
 - Support for functions, variables, data types, and arithmetic operations.

-## Tasks
-1. Implement a stack for symbol tracking.
-2. Ensure balanced use of various symbols.
-3. Handle functions, variables, and basic data types.
-4. Support arithmetic operations and semicolon terminations.

 ## Challenges
 - Stack Implementation.
 - Nested Structures.